microsoft/TemplateStudio/docs/templates.md

 Templates are used to generate the code.
 In Windows Template Studio we have the following kind of templates: Frameworks, Projects Types, Pages, Developer Features and Consumer Features.

 For example, you may want to generate a project to create an App which use the Split View (hamburger) menu, based on MVVM Light framework, with some pages (Home, Products -a master detail page-, Find Us -a map page-, etc. ) and which include some developer features.
 Or maybe you want to create the same project but avoiding to depend on a certain external framework, in other words, you want the same stuff but using a MVVM Basic framework.

 The Window Template Studio allow to combine the templates at your own convenience to generate the project you want, using your preferred framework and using the features you most like.

+## Interesting in contributing

+Do you want to contribute?
+Here are our [contribution guidelines](../contributing.md).

 ## Template Authoring principles